Daughters of Mary, Mother of Our Savior: Alleged kidnapping of Sister Mary Cecelia

-On June 26, 1988, 22-year-old Sister Mary Cecelia of the congregation, previously Mary Sue Greve, was allegedly kidnapped by her family while on a walk with two other sisters.
-The incident took place just outside the congregation's main St. Joseph's Novitiate location, and was carried out by Cecelia's father, two brothers, and another man, who forced her into their car and drove away.
-Witnesses reported that she was screaming and kicking her legs out of the window as the car drove away.
-A sister from the congregation characterized the incident as violent, saying that Sister Mary Cecelia's head was banged on the car door several times while being put in the vehicle.
+On June 26, 1988, 22-year-old Sister Mary Cecelia of the congregation, previously Mary Sue Greve, was kidnapped by her family while on a walk with two other sisters.
+The incident was carried out by Cecelia's father, two brothers, and another man, and happened just outside St. Joseph's Novitiate.
+A sister from the congregation characterized the incident as violent, stating that Sister Cecelia hit her head several times and was screaming.
 The incident made national news, and was quickly investigated by the New York State Police and Federal Bureau of Investigation (FBI), who located her within a few days back in her previous home in Cincinnati, Ohio.
-The incident had been planned by the sister's mother, Susan Greve, claiming she didn't want to 'lose' her only daughter to a convent, after previously losing one to a stillbirth.
-While the mother had originally introduced Sister Cecelia to the Society of Saint Pius V, she claimed her daughter did not have a vocation and was never happy in the congregation, supported by the decision of Sister Mary Cecelia who reportedly had decided to leave the congregation two weeks before the incident, at the time unbeknownst to her family.
-This argument was challenged by the congregation's head Rev. Clarence Kelly, who claimed Sister Cecelia had already spent nearly two years there, and had promised before God she knew she was free to leave at any time.
+The incident was orchestrated by her mother, Susan Greve, who claimed she did not want to "lose" her only daughter to a convent, after previously losing one to a stillbirth.
+While the mother had originally introduced Sister Cecelia to the Society of Saint Pius V, she claimed her daughter did not have a vocation and was never happy in the congregation.
+This argument was challenged by Kelly, who claimed Sister Cecelia had already spent nearly two years there, and had promised before God she knew she was free to leave at any time.

-The parent's plan was ultimately successful, however, as after returning home, the sister had renounced her pledge to the congregation and went back to using her given name.
-A few days later, Greve appeared on national television on The Phil Donahue Show to discuss the incident, where she claimed a "very nice woman" her family brought to her after the kidnapping had convinced her the advice and pressure she received in the congregation was wrong.
-The incident was credited by The New York Times as having revived the debate over the responsibility of parents over their children's freedom.
-The police and FBI's decision to end their investigation after locating the sister was argued by Rev. Clarence Kelly as ignoring a "heinous crime" and creating "a dangerous precedent".
+The parent's plan was ultimately successful.
+After returning home, the sister renounced her pledge to the congregation and went back to using her given name.
+A few days later, Greve appeared on national television on The Phil Donahue Show to discuss the incident, where she claimed a "very nice woman" her family brought her to after the kidnapping convinced her the advice and pressure she received in the congregation was wrong.
+The incident was credited by The New York Times to have revived discussion about parents' responsibility in relation to their children's freedom.
+The police and FBI's decision to end their investigation after locating the sister was argued by Kelly as ignoring a "heinous crime" and creating "a dangerous precedent".